Parsl/parsl/docs/userguide/configuration/index.rst

 introspect permissible options, validate settings, and retrieve/edit configurations dynamically during execution.

-Most Parsl executors are defined by three components:
+The :class:`~parsl.config.Config` object, in short, is a list of **Executors**.
+Each executor represents a different type of worker Parsl will use to run tasks and an executor contains at least three components:

 - *Worker Definition* which controls how many workers are placed on each node..
-  Options typically include how many workers per node, and :ref:`how each worker is mapped to CPUs or accelerators <affinity>`.
+  Options typically include how many workers per node and how many resources (e.g., CPU cores) each worker is a allowed to use.
 - *Provider Description* which specifies how Parsl gains access to resources, such as by requesting nodes from a cluster's queuing system.
   Many types of provides require the name of a queue, how many nodes to request from the queue,